mistletoegoegoe/Power-BI_Superstore_Sales/README.md

 In terms of CAGR, Canada witnessed the strongest growth (28.45%), followed by Africa (22.14%), though these were two markets with the lowest revenue.
 Despite one of the three largest markets, US experienced the lowest growth, approximately 10%.

-By country, US generated the highest amount of revenue (2.2M), equals 2.4 times the second highest country.
+By country, US generated the highest amount of revenue (2.2M), equals 2.4 times that of the second highest country.
 ### Product
+All product categories were seasonal, with the total sales increased significantly toward the end of the year.

+Technology and Office Supplies had the highest percentage of Gross Profit Margin (13.99% and 13.69%, respectively), which is double that of the Furniture category with a margin of only 6.94%.

 ## 4. Recommendations